HelielSouza/Springboot3-JPA-Workshop/README.md

 ### (en-us)
 ## What it is:
-This is a RESTful WebService related to sales of an online store, which allows working with various entities: users, orders, payments, products, categories, and more.
+This is a RESTful Web Service related to sales of an online store, which allows working with various entities: users, orders, payments, products, categories, and more.

 ## Technologies used in development/testing:
 - **Spring Boot 3**: Framework used to facilitate the development of Java applications by automating configurations and initializations.